Notes on the Geography of Australia: Central Perth 2

 Here's what's left of the old Pensioners' Barracks, built in the 1860s in a partnership between the Imperial Establishment and the Public Works Department.
 Everything else was demolished in 1966 to make way for the Mitchell Freeway.

 View from the other side.
-That would be QV.1 or Quo Vadis1.
-Behind every window there's a guy in striped pajamas.
+That would be QV.1 or Quo Vadis 1 on the left.

 We've shifted a couple of blocks to the north and will work our way back east.
 The building on the left is the Melbourne Hotel, built by the same John De Baun who had recently opened the Palace Hotel.
 "Federation free classical," quoth Apperly.
 The parapet hides an iron roof.